p-barbet/GENIAL/README.md

 The tool is divided into two scripts.

-## ABRicate analysis
+### ABRicate analysis

 This script aims to run ABricate.
 It takes in input a tsv file containing genomes fasta files paths and IDs.If you want to use your own database you also need to provide a multifasta whith genes IDs as headers.
 Then the script run ABricate and produce in output one ABRicate result file per genome, corresponding to a tsv file including genes found in each sample.

-## Results production
+### Results production

 The second script aims to conditionning ABRicate results in the form of matrixes and heatmaps of presence/absence.
 It takes in input a temporary file produced by the Abricate analysis containing the genomes Abricate results paths and IDs.
-In the case of vfdb databas a file containing the virulence factors names, their family and species is automticaly included in the script.
+In the case of vfdb database a file containing the virulence factors names, their family and species is automticaly included in the script.

 The output depending on the database used :